-Durham selection of the UPDF is quite conservative.
-Due to the $(f_g)^4$ behaviour- rise up to a factor of 3 (Cox et al, KMR).
-New studies underway.
-Up to two orders of magnitude rise in the popular BSM Higgs models.

-We should be careful with relaying on the NLO corrections (e.g. BBKM-06).
-Can be misleading when large parameters are involved. (textbook example: non-relativistic Coulomb correction)
+- Durham selection of the UPDF is quite conservative.
+Due to the (fg)4 behaviour- rise up to a factor of 3 (Cox et al, KMR).
+New studies underway. - We should be careful with relaying on the NLO corrections (e.g. BBKM-06).
+Could be misleading when large parameters are involved. (textbook example: non-relativistic Coulomb corrections)